ReFlex+ Supercharger Boost Control Wiring and Software Setup

 In this particular document we will cover the basics for boost control with a positive displacement supercharger utilizing a dual port vacuum bypass actuator with MAC valve or SmoothBoost.

-BOOST CONTROL HARDWARE SETUP with Vacuum Bypass:
+HARDWARE SETUP with Vacuum Bypass:

 In simplest terms replace the GM bypass control valve with the MAC valve as shown above.
 While GM had already equipped the LT4 supercharger with an electronically controlled valve, it is too weak to control boost repeatably.
 The MAC valve provides repeatable boost control.

-BOOST CONTROL HARDWARE SETUP with SmoothBoost:
+HARDWARE SETUP with SmoothBoost:

 If you have a SmoothBoost, you'll need their SB-DCA Signal Converter.
 Make all connections as specified by SmoothBoost and then connect the SmoothBoost WHITE wire (ECU PW NEG PULSE IN) to the ReFlex+ AUX1 output, also WHITE wire.